How Much to Hang a Door?

 Choosing the right door handles or knobs will set the tone of the door as well, so consider your options and budget carefully when choosing.

-Should My Internal Door be a Fire Door
+Should My Internal Door be a Fire Door?

 The type needed will depend on how much time is deemed adequate for home occupants to evacuate the site safely.
+However, any fire door you purchase must be a certified product and must not be altered beyond what the manufacturer's instructions allow.

 Fire doors are becoming increasingly popular due to the added safety and peace of mind that they bring to residential properties.